 The procedure for applying for an employment licence at the Dutch Employees Insurance Agency in practice takes no longer than 2 weeks, which is the time limit foreseen in law.
 Moreover, although access to the labour market is granted 6 months after the application has been lodged, before the employer can apply for the work permit, a declaration of reception must be obtained.
 Therefore, the time for obtaining the declaration of reception should be added to the waiting period before employment.
 In conclusion, the moment the asylum seeker has the right to perform paid labour differs significantly from the moment he or she can in fact exercise it.

 If asylum seekers are employed and stay in the reception facility arranged by the COA, they should contribute a certain amount of money to the accommodation costs.
 Asylum seekers are allowed to keep 25% of their income with a maximum of €215 per month.
 In case their monthly income becomes higher than the contribution to accommodation costs, they can keep any surplus income.
 This depends on how much they earned and it can never exceed the economic value of the accommodation facilities.
-Besides that,
+Besides that, the financial allowance can be withdrawn.

 Asylum seekers are allowed to do an internship according to the rules explained above (after six months in procedure and with a permit (“tewerkstellingsvergunning”).
 Only when the internship forms an obligatory part of their study, these conditions do not apply.
-In that case the internship is allowed directly after lodging the asylum application and a permit is not required.
+In that case, the internship is allowed directly after lodging the asylum application and a permit is not required.

 Article 2(a) Aliens Labour Decree.